henrietta-k/adapt-learning-wiki/Course-Localisation.md

     ```

    **Command options:**
     `--targetLang=xx` Specifies the language of the translated files.
+Multiple languages not allowed.
     `--masterLang=xx`  Specifies the existing master course language.
 Defaults to `en`.
     `--format=json|raw|csv` Specifies the format of the files being imported.
 Acceptable values are `json`, `csv`, or `raw`.
 Defaults to `json`.
     `--csvDelimiter=x` Specifies the delimiter used if CSV files are being imported.
 Defaults to `,`.